 Pemba Island, Tanzania

-Best for: Beach, Beach, Diving
+Best for: Beach, Diving, Imagine Favourites

 Fundu Lagoon is the ultimate beach hideaway on Pemba Island, offering an off-the-beaten-track barefoot luxury stay.
 With outstanding diving, snorkelling and fishing on the doorstep, this is the perfect choice for an active yet relaxed beach stay.